mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 I also put this tutorial on [Instructables](https://www.instructables.com/Build-a-Man-in-the-Middle-System/).

+If you like video-playthrough, you can find it [on youtube](https://www.youtube.com/watch?v=tk6Lthu_F0g).

 # What is a Man-in-the-middle attack?
 A man-in-the-middle attack is a form of [cyber-attack](https://en.wikipedia.org/wiki/Cyberattack) where the attacker sits in between two parties who think that they are communicating with each other without knowing that all their communication is going through the attacker, who can simply listen to their "*conversation*" and/or can alter the communication.
 [Wikipedia](https://en.wikipedia.org/wiki/Man-in-the-middle_attack#Example) has a great example: